magnumjs/mag.js/examples/tutorials/introduction.md

 This should be enough to get you started writing the frontend for a real application.
 Now that you are comfortable with the basics of the Mag.JS API, [be sure to check out the simple application tutorial](https://github.com/magnumjs/mag.js/blob/master/examples/tutorials/simple-application.md), which walks you through building a realistic application.

-[Stateless Components](https://github.com/magnumjs/mag.js/blob/master/examples/tutorials/stateless-components.md)
+Learn more about the basic building blocks in Mag.JS such as [Stateless Components](https://github.com/magnumjs/mag.js/blob/master/examples/tutorials/stateless-components.md)